Sign up FAQs

 - A Yellow Fever vaccination certificate

-You can also get an East African visa for $100, if you are planning to visit neighboring countries such as Kenya, Tanzania or Rwanda.
+You can also get an East African visa for $100, which is especially useful if you are planning to visit neighboring countries as well, such as Kenya, Tanzania or Rwanda.
 This application requires the same as above, as well as:

 - A copy of your travel itinerary